-1. Best Glass Sprouting Jar: Now Foods Sprouting Jar
+2. Best Large Sprouting Jar: Now Foods Sprouting Jar

 This sprouting jar from NOW foods is all you need to start sprouting right away.
 The jar is made out of glass and is a cylindrical shape for easy emptying when your sprouts are grown.
 The lid is made of stainless steel with a wire mesh.
-This jar has no plastic on it anywhere so you never have to worry about BPA, BPS or pthalate contamination.
+This jar is made out of glass so there is much less risk of chemical contamination than plastic sprouters, but it is not 100% plastic free.
+There is a plastic ring that lines the lid in order to create a water tight seal.
 This jar also comes with an easy to use instruction guide on how to sprout seeds in 3-5 days.
-If you woudl rather use a plain mason jar, you can purchase wire mesh lids for sprouting here.
+If you would rather use a plain mason jar, you can purchase wire mesh lids for sprouting here.

 Watch a video about sprouting broccoli seeds with a glass jar sprouter here.